Sign In / Sign Out

 - Map and Locations

-Work with renowned faculty with musical specialties and interests in a wide variety of genres, ranging from chamber to orchestral and from acoustic to electronic.
+Are you interested in working with renowned faculty who have diverse musical specialties?
+Expand your knowledge and advance your skill set in a wide variety of genres, from chamber to orchestral and from acoustic to electronic.

 Students develop advanced skills such as orchestration, electronic studio techniques, film and video scoring, and jazz composition in the degree program.
 Collaboration with music scholars, theorists, performers, educators and other composers under the guidance of renowned composition faculty provides students with a broad and well-rounded foundation for advanced careers in music.